epsi-rns/epsi-rns.github.io/README.md

 ## Themes

 There's a bunch of [Jekyll theme here][link-jekyll-theme].
+Starting with Jekyll Theme is inconvenient.

-But I'd rather start from simple html and build my own using [Bootstrap Tutorial][link-bootstrap-tutorial].
+I started from simple html and build my own using [Bootstrap Tutorial][link-bootstrap-tutorial].
 I found this layout [Code Snippet][link-code-snippet], and create my first layout based on this.

+Bootstrap user should start from [Bootstrap Example][link-bootstrap-example]

 ## Example: Site Wide